tasket/wyng-backup/README.md

 ### General Options

+`--local`

+Takes one of two forms: Either the source volume group and pool as 'vgname/poolname' or a file path on a reflink-capable filesystem such as Btrfs or XFS (for Btrfs the path should end at a subvolume).
+Required for commands `send`, `monitor` and `diff` (and `receive` when not using `--saveto`).

 `--dest=URL`

-The option tells Wyng where to access the archive and is required for all commands unless `--dest-name` or `-n` is used.
+This option tells Wyng where to access the archive and is required for most commands unless `--nickname` or `-n` is used to fetch a stored URL.
 See the URL Form table in the above `arch-init` section.

-`--dest-name=name`, `-n name`
+`--nickname=name`, `-n name`

-Use a shorthand name for the destination.
-Together with `--dest` the dest URL spec is stored under _name_; without `--dest` the URL associated with _name_ is retrieved and used.
+Use a nickname for the local & destination URLs.
+Together with `--dest` or `--local` the URL spec is stored under _name_; otherwise the URL associated with _name_ is retrieved and used.
 If the special name
-_default_ is set, it will automatically be used for the destination URL when neither `--dest` nor `--dest-name` nor `-n` are specified on the command line.
-There is no particular Wyng command required for `--dest-name` and it will store or retrieve dest URLs any time its used on the command line.
+_default_ is set, its local/dest values will automatically be used when `--dest` or `--local` are absent and there is no explicit nickname on the command line.

-Note that dest names are stored only in local system settings, separate from the archive itself.
+Note that nicknames are stored only in local system settings, separate from the archive itself.

 `--session=<date-time>[,<date-time>]` OR
 `--session=^<tag>[,^<tag>]`